-Once you’ve sourced and received your water kefir grains, hydrate them in sugar water to activate them.
-Heat a quart of water to 68˚F-85˚F and pour into a quart sized mason jar.
-Dissolve rapadura into the water.
-If temperature of water goes above 85˚F then allow it to cool before adding grains.
+Once you've sourced and received your water kefir grains, hydrate them in sugar water to activate them.
+Heat a quart of water to 68˚F-85˚F and pour into a quart-sized mason jar.
+Dissolve the rapadura into the water.
+If the temperature of the water goes above 85˚F then allow it to cool before adding grains.
 Add the dehydrated water kefir grains to the sugar water.
-Cover jar with a coffee filter or cloth and secure with a rubber band.
-Keep jar in a warm spot to keep temperature between 68˚F and 85˚F for 3-5 days.
+Cover the jar with a coffee filter or cloth and secure it with a rubber band.
+Keep the jar in a warm spot to keep the temperature between 68˚F and 85˚F for 3-5 days.
 I keep it next to the stove.
 After that time the grains will be plump and translucent.
 Strain off the sugar water and discard.
 Your grains are now ready to make water kefir.

 Ingredients: 1 part rapadura sugar to 16 parts water

 Heat water to 68˚F-85˚F and pour into a mason jar.
-Dissolve rapadura into the water.
-If temperature of water goes above 85˚F then allow it to cool before adding grains.
+Dissolve the rapadura into the water.
+If the temperature of the water goes above 85˚F then allow it to cool before adding grains.
 Add the hydrated plump water kefir grains to the sugar water.
-Cover jar with a coffee filter or cloth and secure with a rubber band.
-Keep jar in a warm spot to keep temperature between 68˚F and 85˚F for 24-48 hours.
+Cover the jar with a coffee filter or cloth and secure it with a rubber band.
+Keep the jar in a warm spot to keep the temperature between 68˚F and 85˚F for 24-48 hours.